marcellosicbaldi/latinNAO/README.md

 3) A day of voting will then take place (during the last lectures) in which the winning choreography will be decided, considered the most satisfying from the artistic point of view
+4) We must use mandatory positions and also intermadiate ones.